 Swim Assistance from parent/guardian: Swim assistance is MANDATORY during the swim course.
 At least one parent/guardian must walk along the shore or beside their child for safety reasons.
 Kids can easily touch the bottom, however, this is a river with a current, so each child must have one adult overseeing them the entire time they are in the water.
 In addition, adult volunteers will be in the water for safety.
 We have never lost a child during the swim and want to maintain our 100% success rate!

 Adult Course Assistance: Younger children (6 and under) should be assisted throughout the entire event by a parent/guardian to ensure they stay on course and are encouraged.
 Parents can assist older children in the 7-10 age group depending on the child’s need.
-Parents cannot assist the older children in the 11-16 age group since this category will be timed.
+Parents cannot assist the older children in the 11-16 age group unless otherwise arranged.
 When assisting kids, as much as possible, try to let them do everything by themselves (but assistance is allowed to ensure a positive experience).
 It's also helpful to have the parent there to keep younger children on the right side of the trail during the bike portion.
 If they will be completing the bike on their own, be sure you discuss with them the importance of staying to the right of the trail and not making any abrupt changes in direction to avoid any bike crashes.

 Training Wheels - Training wheels will be allowed.

 Awards.
-All Kids Tri participants receive a finisher’s medal.
+All Kids Tri participants receive a finisher’s medal and t-shirt.
 The 10 and under age groups will not be timed and no placement awards will be given to this group.
 The 11-15 year old Age Category will be timed and awards will be given to the Top 3 Boys and Girls in this group.

 "What you get by achieving your goals is not as important as what you become by achieving your goals." -Z. Ziglar